 Week 4: April 13th – April 19th

-More online work meetings, frustrations are mounting.
+More online work meetings, more frustration.
 I’ve been asked to create a photographic book on a French house before and after it was renovated.
 It’s been great having something different to take my mind off and also earn some money.
 Weather still great.

 I went cycling to Camden Lock.
 Nobody around.
 Everything deserted.
-This week Johnson, got Covid, that is all we hear in the news.
+This week Johnson, got Covid, we hear nothing else in the news.
 We even had calls from abroad asking us about him.
 A good divergence from what is really going on with the pandemic.

 Week 5: April 20th – April 26th

 This week is Greek Easter week.
 Keeping up with family traditions, we dyed Easter eggs and spend time cooking celebratory meals.
-Alex and Lefteris spent the early part of the week, decorating in the flat.
+My partner and our son, spent the early part of the week, decorating in the flat.

-I am feeling quite excited with my personal diary being published here: Air it’s been great creating a visual record of what is going on.
-It’s also helping keeping me sane and visually engaged, when there is no other photography work around.
+My everyday visual diary is being published on Air .
+It’s been good creating a visual record of what is going on.
+It’s helping keeping me sane and visually engaged, when there is no other photography work around.

 Week 6: April 27th – may 3rd

 One great thing with the lockdown has been a lot of online presentations and discussions helping to catch up and develop my photography practice.
-It wouldn’t have been possible to attend as many talks and presentations if I had to physically go there.
+It would have been impossible to physically attend as many talks and presentations.

-Cooking has been another important element during this period.
+Cooking has been another life saviour.
 We have been eating glorious meals.
 With the weather still good, cycling around and looking for photographs for the diary has become an essential part of my daily routine.